nxp-mcuxpresso/mcuxsdk-examples/_common/project_segments/wireless/wireless_mcu/debug/How-To-Guide.md

 - Capture air interface activity
 - Review HCI command/event sequences

-**Important:** HCI logging mode is **not low power friendly** and is intended for **advanced debugging only**.
+**Important:** HCI logging outputs **binary HCI data on a dedicated secondary UART port**, separate from the main console that displays human-readable analysis.

 This feature:
-- Continuously transmits data over the logging port
+- Continuously transmits binary data over the dedicated logging port
+- Is **not low power friendly** - intended for **advanced debugging only**
-- Is designed for development and lab debugging scenarios
+- Designed for development and lab debugging scenarios

 ### Setup